MicroEJ/docs/VEEPortingGuide/systemView.rst

             * LIVE analysis
             *
             * Using the live analysis, the call of SYSVIEW_MICROEJ_X_OS_SendTaskList() is triggered by
             * the SystemView Software through the J-Link probe.
-Consequently, the MicroEJ Core Engine task will never call
+Consequently, the Core Engine task will never call
             * the function LLMJVM_MONITOR_SYSTEMVIEW_send_task_list().
-However, if the MicroEJ Core Engine task is created,
+However, if the Core Engine task is created,
             * the function must be called LLMJVM_MONITOR_SYSTEMVIEW_send_task_list().
             */
-            // Check if the MicroEJ Core Engine task handle is not NULL. pvMEJCoreEngineTask is an external variable. if( NULL != pvMEJCoreEngineTask){
+            // Check if the Core Engine task handle is not NULL. pvMEJCoreEngineTask is an external variable. if( NULL != pvMEJCoreEngineTask){
-               // The MicroEJ Core Engine task is running, we execute LLMJVM_MONITOR_SYSTEMVIEW_send_task_list() LLMJVM_MONITOR_SYSTEMVIEW_send_task_list();
+               // The Core Engine task is running, we execute LLMJVM_MONITOR_SYSTEMVIEW_send_task_list() LLMJVM_MONITOR_SYSTEMVIEW_send_task_list();
             }
          #endif